3 per ear lobe (though I only ever wear the first in each ear these days) and my nose (nostril, left side).

 I get my pajamas on, then often go on my computer for a bit.
 Then I plug in my phone and/or computer if they’re dying, brush my teeth, pee, say goodnight to my roomie.
 Then I turn off my light, get in bed, set my alarm(s) for the morning and go to bed.

+13. Ever get so drunk you don’t remember the entire night?
 No. Have I ever forgotten portions of a night?
 Yes.
 But never the entire thing, and any sort of blacking out is pretty rare.
 I like to go out with my friends, go to the bars, go to parties, but I try hard not to overdo it.
 And if I do drink a bit too much one night?
 Well, what can I do?
 Try to be a little more careful in the future.

+29. Have you ever loved someone?
 Have I ever loved someone romantically/been in love with someone? not yet.
 I look forward to feeling that someday, but I’m not rushing, I’m not complaining.

+34. If you could go to any place right now where would you go?
 I’d love to go to New York City, because I haven’t been there recently enough for my liking, and also to an ocean beach, because ocean beaches are my happy place and I’d love to go once more before summer concludes.

+35. Are you missing someone?
 I miss my parents in little ways often.
 Not in a homesick, ache sort of way, but because they’re wonderful people and I enjoy spending time with them.

 And I miss my closest friends from high school, who all live a few states away.

+35. Do you have a tattoo?
 Yes, it’s on the left side of the middle of my back.
 It’s a turquoise wave with the line “it’s always ourselves we find in the sea” from an E.E.
 Cummings poem underneath it in slightly darker ink.

+38. Are you hiding something from someone?
 Hmm.
 Well, I’m sort of hiding the details of my love/sex life from some of my friends because they have proved judgmental/gossipy on things of that matter and I don’t think it’s their business.